A post-apocalyptic online survival role-playing game with a blockchain based economy

 - moderate the value of virtual items to realistic real-world prices

 There are a host of cryptocurrency vulnerabilities that you need to be aware of.
-Hackers trying to hack wallets and exchanges and phishing scams are the most common issues.
+Hackers trying to hack wallets, phishing scams and fake accounts are the most common issues.

-The purpose of this White Paper is to present the DECIMATED and DIO token to potential token holders in connection with the proposed token sale.
+The purpose of this White Paper is to present the DECIMATED and DIO to videogamers.
 The information set forth below may not be exhaustive and does not imply any elements of a contractual relationship.
-Its sole purpose is to provide relevant and reasonable information to potential token holders in order for them to determine whether to undertake a thorough analysis of the company with the intent of acquiring DIO Tokens.
+Its sole purpose is to provide relevant and reasonable information to potential players in order for them to determine whether to undertake a thorough analysis of the company.

 Nothing in this White Paper shall be deemed to constitute a prospectus of any sort or a solicitation for investment, nor does it in any way pertain to an offering or a solicitation of an offer to buy any securities in any jurisdiction.
 This document is not composed in accordance with, and is not subject to, laws or regulations of any jurisdiction, which are designed to protect investors.

-The product token is not a digital currency, security, commodity, or any other kind of financial instrument and has not been registered under the Securities Act, the securities laws of any state of the United States or the securities laws of any other country, including the securities laws of any jurisdiction in which a potential token holder is a resident.
+DIO is not a security, commodity, or any other kind of financial instrument and has not been registered under the Securities Act, the securities laws of any state of the United States or the securities laws of any other country, including the securities laws of any jurisdiction in which a potential token holder is a resident.